ng-girls/todo-list-tutorial-portuguese/installations.md

 ng new todo-list --prefix=todo
 ```
 This can take a while, since many packages are being downloaded and installed.
 The prefix 'todo' will be used in every component we create.
-The default prefix is 'app'.
+The default prefix (if you don't use the flag `--prefix`) is 'app'.

 Now enter the new folder that Angular-CLI created for this project